 Note: To run drall

-from anywhere in the terminal, you need to add composer’s vendor/bin
+from anywhere in the terminal, you need to add Composer’s vendor/bin

 directory to your system’s PATH